pvial00/ZRSAX/README.md

 # ZRSAX

-ZRSAX is a prototype public key encryption algorithm
+ZRSAX is a prototype public key encryption algorithm that is different from RSA.

-ZRSAX aims to be a public key encryption algorithm that cannot be solved the same way as traditional RSA
+The goal still is to find the inverse of the totient but identifying the totient is the problem.